pyfyre/pyfyre/README.md

 # PyFyre
 👌 PyFyre is a reactive, and incrementally adoptable Python web frontend framework for building UI on the web in just one codebase.

+We are planning to use Brython to transcompile Python to Javascript and run Python to browser, we are still in the development.

 Note: Master Branch is not stable, if you want to use PyNani please use Stable branch, thank you!

 ## Stay Updated